ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 [](#what-is-k8s-kubernetes)

 K8s is a container orchestration system.
 It is used for container deployment and management.
-Its design is greatly impacted by Google’s internal system Borg.
+Its design is greatly impacted by Google's internal system Borg.

 [![](/ByteByteGoHq/system-design-101/raw/main/images/k8s.jpeg)](https://github.com/ByteByteGoHq/system-design-101/blob/main/images/k8s.jpeg)